-However, there are many functional and beneficial solutions to apply the particular Infinite Banking concept to your business.
+Infinite banking has become a reliable system for increasing people's wealth.
+It is not a scheme.
+However, there are many functional and beneficial solutions to apply the infinite banking concept to your business.

 The below is a guide to ultimately using COLI and BOLI Infinite banking systems for your small business.